buddhamagnet/cv/README.md

 ## IN A NUTSHELL

-I am a developer with nearly 20 years of experience working for all manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
+I am a developer with 20 years of experience working for all manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).

-Primarily a back end developer, I have been working with [Go](https://golang.org) for around three years, and make heavy use of Python and bash in day to day development tasks.
+Primarily a back end developer (started with Java back in the 90s), I have been working with [Go](https://golang.org) for around three years, and make heavy use of Python and bash in day to day development tasks.
 I did a fair amount of Ruby in previous projects (including contributing to Rails), and recent work has involved use of Lua, primarily in Openresty.
 I also write a lot of Javascript and have both worked on front end teams utilising [React](https://reactjs.org/) and [Redux](http://redux.js.org/), as well as developing in [GraphQL](http://graphql.org/) and building AWS Lambda functions for event-driven systems.

 I am deep into [Elixir](https://elixir-lang.org/) and [Clojure](https://clojure.org/) right now as a big fan of functional programming.